ito-adrianto/ito-adrianto.github.io/_pages/teaching.md

 ### Business Principles for the HRIR Professional (HRIR 6001)

 This core course is taught to full- and part-time MHRIR students at the Carlson School in the Fall of 2022.
-I was honored to receive a Ph.D. teaching award in recognition of my work teaching this course.
+I was honored to receive a Ph.D.
+Teaching Award in recognition of my work teaching this course.

 ## Teaching assistant
 ### University of Minnesota, 2021-2025